Buckner Homestead Historic District: Buckner family

 In 1915, Harry Buckner, one of William's sons, took up permanent residence at the ranch.
-In 1919, Harry married a young lady from Stehekin and she joined him at the ranch.
-Since William Buckner and his wife continued to live in Bill Buzzard's log cabin during the summer months until 1924, Harry expanded one of sleeping cabins into a home for himself and his new wife, Olive.
+In 1919 Harry married Olive, a young lady from Stehekin, and she joined him at the ranch.
+Since William Buckner and his wife continued to live in Bill Buzzard's log cabin during the summer months until 1924, Harry expanded one of sleeping cabins into a home for himself and his new wife.
 Harry and Olive worked hard to make the farm a comfortable place to live.
 They raised pigs, cows and chickens.
 The family grew vegetables in their garden, and planted large flower beds.
 When the family decided they wanted electric lights, Harry converted a smokehouse into a power generator house.
 Harry also built a play house for his three young daughters; and when the girls were older, he constructed a concrete swimming pool, fed by farm's irrigation system.

 In 1922, the Buckners built a large packing shed to protect their apple harvest.
 In the 1930s and 1940s, the farm produced between 4,000 and 5,000 crates of apple each season.
 That was enough fruit to fill their 40 ft by 100 ft packing shed.
 This was the peak of the farm's production.

 Olive Buckner died in 1948.
 Harry continued to live on the ranch and eventually remarried.
 In 1953, the packing shed roof collapsed under a heavy winter snow load.
 In 1956, Buckner retired from farming and became Stehekin's postmaster.
 In 1970, Buckner sold the homestead and most of his property to the National Park Service, retaining a parcel of land for his retirement home.
 He lived there until his death in 1976.